jwage/phpchunkit/README.markdown

 ```

 The `tests/phpchunkit_bootstrap.php` file is loaded after the XML is loaded
-and gives you the ability to do more advanced things with the `Configuration`.
+and gives you the ability to do more advanced things with the [Configuration](https://github.com/jwage/phpchunkit/blob/master/src/PHPChunkit/Configuration.php).

 Here is an example:

 ```php